-Focused landing pages are some of the best healthcare digital marketing tools for converting your website’s visitors into measurable leads.
+Focused landing pages are some of the best healthcare digital marketing tools for converting your service line prospects into qualified leads.

-No matter the decision being made, the patient’s decision-making process (or patient’s journey) contains three stages that your digital content needs to address:
+No matter the choice being made, the patient’s decision-making process (or patient’s journey) contains three stages that your digital content needs to address:

 The key difference between the patient and consumer journey is that people spend a lot more time and energy on the first two stages when making a decision about their health.
 Formatting your campaign accordingly—to address the potential patient’s specific needs—will lead to increased conversions on your landing pages.